Quality Manual

 If the independent reports from the supervisory team and the Independent Assessor(s) disagree on the recommended outcome of the Progression Review, the following process should be followed.

 The PGR should be referred to the supervisors, SPSA, Senior Tutor or other appropriate welfare support officer for support in addressing the outcome of the review, depending on where disagreement lies, and the required support.
 They should have the opportunity to discuss the Review with the supervisory team and / or Internal Assessor(s).
-They should have support in producing their response to the assessment either from the supervisors or other member of the PGR support team.
+They should have support in producing their response to the assessment either from the supervisors or from other members of the PGR support team.
 The PGR should receive the feedback from the review and be given an appropriate time to produce their response.

 1. If the Internal Assessor recommends progression but the supervisory team does not.

 The independent and joint reports, and the PGR’s response, should be shared with the Head of School or delegate.
-The Head of School may call a meeting of the internal assessor, supervisors and PGR to discuss the case.
+The Head of School may call a meeting of the Internal Assessor, supervisors and PGR to discuss the case.
 The Head of School will then make a decision based on the information in the reports and from the discussion as to whether the PGR should progress, or be referred for reassessment.

-The Head of School must consider whether delegation of this task to another person, such as an experienced PGR supervisor/assessor, the PGR Director or SPSA is preferable to ensure an an independent perspective on the decision.
+The Head of School must consider whether delegation of this task to another person, such as an experienced PGR supervisor/assessor, the PGR Director or SPSA is preferable to ensure an independent perspective on the decision.

 2. If the supervisory team recommends progression but the Internal Assessor does not.

-The supervisory team should set up a meeting for discussion of the proposed outcome to which the internal assessor; the PGR should also be invited and have made their response to the independent reports.
+The supervisory team should set up a meeting for discussion of the proposed outcome to which the Internal Assessor; the PGR should also be invited and have made their response to the independent reports.
 The group should attempt to resolve the outcome by discussion.
 If there is information that is relevant to the discussion that was not available to the Internal Assessor in the Progression Review documentation and/or meeting and that might affect the judgement of progress, such as extenuating circumstances, this should be made available in the discussions.
 If agreement can be reached, then the recommendation will follow the process in Section 5.

 If agreement on the outcome cannot be resolved through discussion, the case should be referred to the Head of School as in 1 above.

-Such discussions should be held in a timely manner, aiming to reach a resolution and recommended outcome within 1 month of the Progression review meeting.
+Such discussions should be held in a timely manner, aiming to reach a resolution and recommended outcome within 1 month of the Progression Review meeting.

 7. Requirements for Progression Review re-assessment and outcomes